Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Abstract

-\section{Abstract}
+\section{{Abstract}}

-We show topologically ordered states in the complex-valued spectra of non-Hermitian systems.
-These arise when the distinctive exceptional points in the energy Riemann surfaces of such models are annihilated after threading them across the boundary of the Brillouin zone.
-This process results in a non-trivially closed branch cut that can be identified with a Fermi arc.
-Building on an analogy to Kitaev's toric code, these cut lines form non-contractible loops, which parallel the defect lines of the toric-code ground states.
-Their presence or absence establishes topological order for fully non-degenerate non-Hermitian systems.
-Excitations above these ground-state analogs are characterized by the occurrence of additional exceptional points.
-We illustrate the characteristics of the topologically protected states in a non-Hermitian two-band model and provide an outlook toward experimental realizations in metasurfaces and single-photon interferometry.
+\textbf{\boldmath{ We show topological configurations of the complex-valued spectra in gapped non-Hermit\-ian systems.
+These arise when the distinctive EPs in the energy Riemann sheets of such models are annihilated after threading them across the boundary of the Brillouin zone.
+This results in a non-trivially closed branch cut that is protected by an energy gap in the spectrum.
+Their presence or absence establishes topologically distinct configurations for fully non-degenerate systems and tuning between them requires a closing of the gap, forming exceptional point degeneracies.
+We provide an outlook toward experimental realizations in metasurfaces and single-photon interferometry. }}